Each member can have Read more [...]

 Another difference that in Qirqle, the members are the customers rather than the “product” that the advertisers are purchasing access to.
 There are no advertisers, and we strictly protect your private information – it is not sold or given to any third party.
 We’re really just here to improve your life by connecting you with your local community.

-The subject of most of the media we see and hear is the “world at large”, the world outside of our direct experience, and the focus is largely on the negative.
+The subject of most of the media we see and hear is the “world at large”, the world outside of our direct experience, and the focus is largely on the negative because that’s what attracts and keeps people’s attention which is what advertisers are paying for.
 We live during what is arguably the safest time in our society’s history, but you’d never know it from the information you get online or through media.
 On Qirqle, the focus is on your local community, we call it “the world at small”.
 You get to find all the amazing people, things and activities going on in your community that were never visible before, all on one site or app designed to bring you into your community.

 How do we make it safe and respectful?